idaholab/blackbear/assessment/asr_validation/wald2017b/doc/wald2017b.md

 ## Free Expansion of Reinforced Concrete Blocks

 [!cite](wald_2017) performed a series of experiments to understand how the presence of multiaxial reinforcement affects ASR expansion behavior of concrete.
-Two of these experiments are included here as assessment cases: one unreinforced block (Specimen A1-000b), and one block with nine uniaxial bars oriented in the z-direction (Specimen A1-001a).
+Some of these experiments are modeled here including an unreinforced block (Specimen A1-000b), and several blocks with varying reinforcement configurations (e.g., Specimen A1-002, Specimen A1-211, Specimen A3-102-L1 etc.).
 The assessment cases also evaluate the effect of the environmental condition on the expansion behavior of the concrete.

 ## Validation Cases

-!listing test/tests/concrete_ASR_validation/tests

-!listing wald2017B/analysis/A1-000b/assessment
-!listing wald2017B/analysis/A1-001a/assessment
+Various assessment cases demonstrating validation of the models against experimental observations are located at blackbear/test/tests/concrete_ASR_validation and blackbear/assessment/asr_validation/wald2017b/analysis.

 ## Input Files

 !listing test/tests/concrete_ASR_validation/asr_validation.i

+!listing wald2017b/analysis/A1-uniaxial.i

+!listing wald2017b/analysis/A1-biaxial.i

-!listing wald2017B/analysis/A1-000b/A1-000b.i
+!listing wald2017b/analysis/A1-triaxial.i

-!listing wald2017B/analysis/A1-001a/A1-001a.i
+!listing wald2017b/analysis/A3-biaxial.i

 !bibtex bibliography